 Not surprisingly there is a fairly strong correlation between percentage driver usage and driving distance rank when considering the percentage driver usage on all par 4s and 5s.

-Figure 2.
-Percentage Driving distance vs distance rank on the PGA TOUR in 2016.
+Figure 11.
+Percentage Driver usage vs distance rank on the PGA TOUR in 2019.

 Driving Distance - Launch Conditions on the PGA TOUR